marcellinamichie291/docs/docs/connectors/easytransfer/index.md

 ### Optional: Get additional credentials

-Suppose you plan to check balance statuses or process p2p transactions.
-In that case, you should request a `clientAccountId`, your account for payment within the EasyTransfer system, and `terminalCode`, your terminal access pointer.
+To get more control over your accounts and balances (for example, over the p2p transaction processing), you should request a `clientAccountId`, your account for payments within the EasyTransfer system, and `terminalCode`, your terminal access pointer.

 !!! tip ""